SLIPO-EU/FAGI/README.md

 Except fusion rules which are defined with the `<rule>` tag, there is an option to add validation rules using the `<validationRule>` tag.
 With a validation rule we can accept/reject and/or mark a link as ambiguous in the model.
 The validation rules follow the exact same logic described above with the only difference being that the fusion actions are replaced with the validation actions, both described at the tables below.

+* POI-ensembles rules are defined in the `<ensembles>` tag, in the same level as the fusion and validation rules.
+Inside the ensembles tag, we define `<functional>` and `<nonFunctional>` RDF properties that define the fusion strategy for each category.
+Functional properties are attributes that are supposed to be unique in a POI (such as address, website, geometry).
+The fusion action applied on these properties is keeping a unique value by a voting strategy (most frequent value will be kept).
+Non-functional properties refer to attributes that can have multiple values (such as name, phone etc) and the fusion action that will apply is keeping all values on different property URIs.
+In any case, the user is free to define which properties will be handled as functional/non-functional as semicolon separated values inside the corresponding tags.
+The link-validation process uses the already defined validation rules.

 A sample rules.xml file could look like this:

 <rules>